Seung-Hun-Lee/ADAS/GETTING_STARTED.md

 '--DT_snapshot' is the path to the MTDT-Net to be loaded.
 For other parameters, refer to [args.py](args.py).

+#### If you do not have more than 32G of memory, you can reduce '--crop_size' to 512 or similar.
+However, high performance cannot be expected in this case.

 ### 1. Train source-only model